collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 You will want to keep the master and feature branches up-to-date by merging in updates.
 If you want to start working on another feature, you can make another new branch off of the branch it's intended to be merged into.

-You can toggle back and forth between the branches by clicking on the branches in the branches tab.
-You can also create and work on branches in your local development environment, which we will demonstrate later.

 Both feature branches and pull request branches are examples of remote branches.
 We can work on them in much the same way.

-They are a best practice.
 -->

 <tr><td width="30%">